 The boa constrictor is a carnivore, they feed on small and medium-sized birds, bats, medium and small rodents and other reptiles, like lizards or other snakes.
 The juveniles eat mostly small mice, birds, bats, lizards, and amphibians.

 Whenever the snake eats a large prey, the boa constrictor then goes on a period of lethargy, which can last for several weeks or even months until the meal is digested and the snake needs to feed again.

 The female emits a very specific scent from the cloaca to try and attract males.
-This species is viviparous, when hatchlings are born they are completely formed and alive.
+This species is ovoviviparous, the hatchlings develop in eggs inside the female's body but are born they are completely formed and alive.
 The gestation period lasts around 4 to 8 months.

 The juveniles birth will take place normally in the first months of the year, which coincides with summer in the Southern Hemisphere.